project-iva/overview/README.md

 * [intent classifier server](https://github.com/project-iva/iva_bert_classifier_api) servers fine-tuned distilBERT for intent classification.
 * [traefik](https://github.com/project-iva/iva_traefik) used for easy networking from the outside of the docker network.

+## Intent classification and training data collection

+Instead of manually creating a dataset and labeling it, I opted for a more interesting approach by mixing semi-supervised learning and active learning.
+I started by creating 2 samples per intent, fine-tuned and deployed the model.
+When an utterance is provided and the result is intent with low confidence, then the user is promoted to confirm the correctness of the classification.
+The user is able to confirm that the classification is correct/chose the correct intent or create an entirely new intent.
+These utterances together with their labels are saved and used to re-train the model.
+Afterwards, this process is repeated.

+There are some issues with this approach.
+Namely, almost identical utterances will keep getting repeated, not providing any new informative samples.
+And potentially even inhibiting the performance by skewing the label distribution of the dataset.

+The balance will always need to be considered, however, there are some possible mitigations to avoid almost identical ( non-informative) utterances:

+1. Only save utterances when the confidence is bellow certain threshold, which could mean that this particular utterance is informative.
+2. Clean up the dataset before training by removing non-informative samples, to find them we can:
+    1. Use model such as DistilBERT to embed the entire utterance in the vector space and calculate distance between pairs.
+    2. Simpler approach would be to use some kind of metric to calculate the distance between pair.
+Metrics used in machine translation such as BLEU can be considered.
+However, this approach probably won't yield good results, since most of these metrics are based around comparing uni/bi/tri...-grams, while utterances can differ in only single word and have completely opposite meaning e.g. "turn the screen on/off"